The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Data

 The Dark Energy Survey (DES) is a ground-based, wide-area visible and near-infrared imaging survey that covers approximately 5000 square degrees of the southern sky in the $grizY$ bands.
-DES imaging is performed with the Dark Energy Camera (DECam), which is mounted on the $4 \ \rm m$ Blanco Telescope at Cerro Tololo Inter-American Observatory in Chile \citep{abottDES-DR2-2021}, with a pixel scale of $0.264~\text{arcsec} \ \text{pixel}^{-1}$ and a field of view of 3 square degrees.
+DES imaging is performed with the Dark Energy Camera (DECam), which is mounted on the $4 \ \rm m$ Blanco Telescope at Cerro Tololo Inter-American Observatory in Chile \citep{abbottDES-DR2-2021}, with a pixel scale of $0.264~\text{arcsec} \ \text{pixel}^{-1}$ and a field of view of 3 square degrees.
 We use the DES DR2 photometric catalog obtained via \texttt{SExtractor}~\citep{bertin1996} in double-image mode, where the detection image is the linear combination stack of coadded images in the three bands $r+i+z$.
 DES DR2 contains magnitude estimations using several aperture models.
 The most important for this work are \texttt{MAG\_AUTO} (elliptical model based on the Kron radius) and \texttt{MAG\_APER} (circular apertures).
-We disregard DES PSF photometry upon realizing that, for the 1 degree radius circular region around NGC 1399, it contains large fractions of missing values across all $grizY$ bands; namely, $\sim30,50,70\%$ of the sources in the $izY$ bands, respectively, lack magnitude values for their weighted-average PSF photometry.
+We disregard DES weighted-average PSF photometry upon realizing that, for the 1 degree radius circular region around NGC 1399, it contains large fractions of missing values across all $grizY$ bands; respectively, $52,43,51,63,80\%$.
+Such high fractions are a consequence of the fact that weighted-average PSF magnitudes are measured only for sufficiently bright sources that are detectable in single-epoch images \citep{abbottDES-DR2-2021}.
 All DES magnitude values are in the AB system.

 We access DES data through the Astro Data Lab science platform \citep{nikutta2020} and, as explained in Subsection~\ref{subsec:fds}, we select sources that lie within the circular area of 1 degree radius around NGC 1399, which are shown in Figure~\ref{fig:spatialDistribution}; a total of 395813 sources.
 Some relevant quantities on the DES DR2 data are presented in Table~\ref{tab:des}.
+As they are in the FDS images, GCs in the Fornax Cluster are point-like sources in the DES DR2 images.

+Beyond labeling spectroscopically confirmed GCs and joining DES and FDS photometric catalogs, we also have to label samples of background galaxies and foreground stars.
+The selection criteria must ensure minimum contamination from unidentified GCs, which could otherwise compromise the interpretation of the performance of the classification models later on.
+Towards this end, we leverage the galaxy-star separation criteria suggested by \cite{abbottDES-DR2-2021} to select clean samples of galaxies and stars from DES DR2 data.
+These criteria combine a morphology-based classification variable named \texttt{EXTENDED\_COADD}, which in turn is based on \texttt{SExtractor} \texttt{SPREAD\_MODEL}, with the magnitude values \texttt{mag\_auto\_i}.
+We use altered versions of the selection criteria presented in \cite{abbottDES-DR2-2021}, considering now fixed values of \texttt{EXTENDED\_COADD} in each selection, and modifying the \texttt{mag\_auto\_i} cut from [19.0, 22.5] to [18.0, 20.0] for the stellar selection: